sateesh3048/employeeserviceDemo/milestone1/ProjectSetupGuide.md

 ## Downloaded folder

-Once you click on Generate You are able to see downloaded project like this
+Once you click on Generate, You are able to see downloaded project like this

 ![img_7.png](images/img_7.png)